sveinbjornt/KatSearch/README.md

 <img src="icon.png" width="128" height="128" align="right" style="float: right; margin-left: 30px;">

-**Work in progress**
+**KatSearch is a work in progress**

 Mac power-user app to quickly find files on entire HFS+/APFS volumes by scanning the file system catalog.

+Remember the good old days when search on the Mac simply scanned the filesystem?
+Yeah, me too, and I miss the simplicity of it.

-Unlike Spotlight, KatSearch only looks at filenames, not content.
-It also searches the entire file system, not just the parts Apple wants you to see.
+Unlike Spotlight, KatSearch performs no indexing and only looks at filenames, not content.
+It uses low-level kernel calls to search the **entire** file system, not just the parts Apple wants you to see, via the APFS or HFS+ file system catalog.

-* Fast, native, modern macOS app with a responsive, no-nonsense interface
+* Fast, native, modern macOS app with a responsive, no-nonsense interface, written in Objective-C/Cocoa
+* Scans the actual file system, not just the userland files Apple wants you to see
 * Can run with admin privileges to scan all files and folders on the volume irrespective of permissions
-* Ubiquitous drag and drop support and hooks into Finder actions
+* Ubiquitous native drag and drop behaviour, with hooks into Finder actions/services
 * Free, open source software